Foreign Travel Advice Laos

 When you visit any temples and religious sites, your shoulders and knees should be covered, whether you are male or female.

-It is not considered appropriate to walk around in public wearing swimming costumes after leaving waterfalls, rivers or swimming pools.
+It is not culturally appropriate to walk around in public wearing swimming costumes after leaving waterfalls, rivers or swimming pools.

 LGBT+ travellers